CamdenTadhg/JoblyFrontEnd/jobly/Planning/ProjectPlan.md

 THE HARDER PART
 8/1
-11) Make controlled form for logging in
-  - create form
-  - onChange
-  - on Submit, gather data and run function in Signup Component
-  - redirect user appropriately
-11) Get signup and login working
+8) Get signup and login working
-  - see if login works
+  - logout should redirect to home page
   - need solution for duplicate username situation in signup
+  - need solution for bad login information in login
   - see if it retains the token when you reload page (localStorage works)
+  - figure out use effect notes
   - read and understand hint

-8/1
-10) If not logged in, show login and signup
-  - add conditional logic to links
-  - make it work
-9) If logged in, show logout and username
-  - add logging out functionality to app
-  - add conditional logic to links
-  - make it work
-8) Homepage shows different messages based on log in state
-7) Protect routes from logged out users

 8/2
 6) Create profile page